FreddyBLtv/FBLimiter/README.md

 	Installation
 </h1>

-* Switch to Desktop Mode
+* Switch to Desktop Mode.
 * Open a terminal.
 * Clone the repository or download the script to your local machine.